isomerpages/moe-kranjipri/_for-parents/Parent Support Group (PSG).md

 ### **Our Roles:**

-v   To be the Bridge Between Parents and School
+* To be the Bridge Between Parents and School

-·         We facilitate school's communication to parents
+>We facilitate school's communication to parents

-·         We listen to parents' feedback and contribute constructive feedback / ideas to improve the PSG and the school
+>We listen to parents' feedback and contribute constructive feedback / ideas to improve the PSG and the school

-v   To be a Magnet to Attract Other Parents
+* To be a Magnet to Attract Other Parents

-·         We reach out to other fellow KPS parents and involve them in contribution to make the school environment more conducive for learning.
+>We reach out to other fellow KPS parents and involve them in contribution to make the school environment more conducive for learning.

-·         We support and guide our fellow KPS parents in their Parenting journey
+>We support and guide our fellow KPS parents in their Parenting journey

 ![](/images/For%20Parents/Parent%20Support%20Group%20(PSG)/P3.jpg)
 ![](/images/For%20Parents/Parent%20Support%20Group%20(PSG)/P4.jpg)